agentsguha/saptarshiguha.github.io/_posts/2015-09-03-yosemight.md

 crowded.
 So crowded in fact that the road to Glacier Point was blocked because of traffic and a ranger had to do traffic control.
 Expect to wait an hour in traffic.
 In a national park.
 Huh.
-It was rather disappointing because we very likely spent more in traffic than sniffing air.
+It was rather disappointing because we very likely spent more time in traffic than sniffing air.

 </p>